JeodC/PortMaster-ShipOfHarkinian/README.md

 ## Thanks
 Nintendo for the game
 HarbourMasters for the native pc port
-fpasteau for the initial build
+fpasteau for the 8.0.4 compatibility build
 AkerHasReawakened for the cover art
 IanSantos for the ghibli skybox mod
 Testers and Devs from the PortMaster Discord